perumallaks/ExaCorona/readme.md

     - One country with multiple states
     - One state with multiple cities, etc.
     - Neighborhoods, types of locations
-- Number of processors that can be employed to simulate a scenario.  **Examples**:
+- Number of processors that can be employed to execute a scenario.  **Examples**:
     - Small laptop
     - Powerful desktop or server
     - Cluster